1. The Big Picture

 Mark Lewis, 20th December 2019, explaining to me his thoughts on language

 And herein lies the problem.
 Lewis does not care which word we use to describe anti-Muslim hatred.
 But we need to care, as I explain in the following section.
 Furthermore if my interlocutors take such a Post-Modern and liberal attitude to language, then we are all lost in an ever-widening gyre that the centre cannot hold.
 It is noteworthy that Lewis has used the word “chair” and “table”.
-In my faith, the chair (cathedra) is not the table, never has been the table, and never will be the table.
+In my faith, the chair (cathedra) is not the table.
 In any case, the antitype of Christian table of the Twelve is the Sabbath Table in the Jerusalem Temple, on which were placed the showbread (12 loaves).
 For English Christians, such as me, “Table” is no ordinary word: it is central to the liturgy, as it is for observant Jews.

 If ever I had to swear an oath to speak the truth, the whole truth, and nothing but the truth, it would be on an English-language Bible, which has innumerable instances of the word “table” within.
 Words matter.
 Truth Matters.
 The Table matters.